 The search for new space ultimately led to an offer of space in the City of Pembroke’s old fire hall located at the end of Renfrew Street on the edge of downtown.
 After lengthy meetings and discussions, city council approved of The Grind leasing the fire hall except for one of three large truck bays and as of the beginning of May, negotiations are on-going leading to the signing of a lease.
 From that point, significant additional planning is required to determine how to effectively utilize the available space and then to secure funding for the required renovations.

 Almost a year from the day The Grind Pembroke rescued the former Salvation Army Soup Kitchen, then the community was hit be another blow, this time a virus outbreak with global repercussions.
 As always, The Grind has adapted to the challenge and while health protection recommendations have forced The Grind, along with thousands of other organizations and businesses, to adjust their services to protect employees, volunteers, clients and patrons, the Community Kitchen service has weathered the storm.
 The way the Community Kitchen serves food and the timing has changed, but the important point is that Pembroke’s vulnerable population can still, with the continued operation of two soup kitchens and food bank, be assured of a basic food supply during these difficult times.
 It often takes adversity to bring out the best of people and situations.
 And so it is with the Community Kitchen.
 Enough volunteers have stepped forward to continue the food operation.
 In partnership with the Renfrew & County District Health Unit, the operation has further adapted to continue to meet food safety requirements.
 A stove has been added and additional washing and hygiene measures have been taken.
 As well, the government’s COVID-19 response has freed up additional financial support to allow The Grind to increase the amount of nutritious food required by our patrons.
+Due to the COVID-19 pandemic, the Community Kitchen provides a meal take-out service only.
 Refer to the poster to see how The Grind has responded to these needs.”

 The Community Kitchen has become a popular and well-used service – in fact, The Grind Pembroke now serves more patrons than experienced by the Salvation Army when it operated its soup kitchen.
 Part of the reason is due to the more central location of The Grind as it now serves individuals living on the east and west end of downtown Pembroke.
 Between 2019 March – December, The Grind’s Community Kitchen served a total of 7,155 lunches.
 In terms of the Community Dinners held twice monthly during 2019, 1,017 people were served, a slight increase over the experience in 2018 (1,006 people).